‘We want to be educated, not indoctrinated,’ say Trump voters wary of covid shots

 “The single fact that swayed me the most was Dr. Frieden’s comment … the long-term impacts of covid could be, [or] are worse than the impacts of the vaccine,” said a man identified as Peter from Missouri.
 Peter added that he went from “80 percent” opposed to the shot to “probably 75 percent” in favor after the session.

 “His first points were, it’s been 20 years of research [to develop the vaccine].
-It’s not just out of the blue,” added a man called Chad from Minnesota, who also praised Frieden for acknowledging that the long-term risks of the vaccines aren’t yet known.
+It’s not just out of the blue,” said a man called Chad from Minnesota, who also praised Frieden for acknowledging that the long-term risks of the vaccines aren’t yet known.
 “He’s just honest with us and telling us, nothing is 100 percent here, people.”

 Many other proposed or actual messengers fell flat: The group panned a public service announcement released last week, for instance, featuring former presidents Obama, George W. Bush, Bill Clinton and Jimmy Carter.
 One attendee called the ad “propaganda,” and another said the former presidents were “bad actors.”